-We have shown what our considerations are out of the wish to clarify things before the session.
-We could discuss with cde.
-Walter Ulbricht and try and convince him to withdraw the draft treaty or, at any rate, not to discuss it at this session of the Consultative Political Committee.
+We have expressed the wish to clarify things before the session.
+We could discuss with comrade Walter Ulbricht and try to persuade him to withdraw the draft treaty or, at any rate, not to discuss it at this session of the Consultative Political Committee.

-In fact, even if cde.
-Walter Ulbricht had not sent the draft treaty, he could have raised this issue at the session.
+In fact, even if comrade Walter Ulbricht had not sent the draft treaty, he could have raised this issue at the session.
 Actually, this draft treaty is not an official document; it is not included in the agenda of the session.
-The official documents of the session will be: the communiqué to be adopted in common, possible decisions that could be adopted, and the speeches of the chiefs of delegations.
+The official documents of the session will be: the communiqué to be adopted in common, possible decisions which could be adopted, and the speeches of the chiefs of delegations.
 These will be the official documents of our session.

 There is one more problem, namely the reply of the government of the Albanian People's Republic to the invitation to attend the session.
 We have not discussed this issue with anybody so far, but we think the session must adopt an attitude, express its point of view on this reply.
-Via the letter addressed to the Political Consultative Committee, the government of the People's Republic of Albania (PRA) announces its refusal to take part in the proceedings of the Political Consultative Committee and, moreover, conditions its participation in the future, too.
+Via the letter addressed to the Consultative Political Committee, the government of the People's Republic of Albania (PRA) announces its refusal to take part in the proceedings of the Consultative Political Committee and, moreover, conditions its participation in the future, too.

-The case of some government conditioning its participation in the proceedings of the Political Committee Consultative is unprecedented.
+The case of some government conditioning its participation in the proceedings of the Consultative Political Committee is unprecedented.

-The Political Consultative Committee was convened in order to debate the issue of the socialist countries' security; this concerns Albania as well, but it refuses to take part in the proceedings.
-In our view, in the future it will be only up to the government of Albania whether it will participate in the proceedings of the Political Consultative Committee or not.
+The Consultative Political Committee was convened in order to debate the issue of the socialist countries' security; this concerns Albania as well, but it refuses to take part in the proceedings.
+In our view, in the future it will be only up to the government of Albania whether it will participate in the proceedings of the Consultative Political Committee or not.

-The Albanian government feels itself relieved of any obligation to the Warsaw Treaty as from the date it was eliminated from the proceedings of the Political Consultative Committee.
+The Albanian government feels itself released from any obligation to the Warsaw Treaty from the date it was eliminated from the proceedings of the Consultative Political Committee.
 You will remember what happened in August, 1961, when - only for the reason that the Albanian delegation was not of the same level as the other delegations and nothing else - it was excluded from the proceedings.
-You will likewise remember how Nikita Sergeevich Khrushchev dealt with the problem of the Albanian delegation's participation.
+You will likewise remember how Nikita Sergeyevich Khrushchev dealt with the problem of the Albanian delegation's participation.
 The Albanian delegation was at the time headed by a member of the Political Bureau and the delegation's chief asked to take the rostrum so as to explain why he came at this level, but Khrushchev refused him.
 Then there was a break (missing text) the proceedings were suspended till the following day.
 The next morning the Albanian delegation came again but it was not permitted to enter the Kremlin.
 The decision adopted at the time as regards the elimination of Albania from the proceedings was in fact illegal, and we will ask for it to be canceled.
 The Warsaw Treaty stipulates, in its Art.
-6, that each country is to be represented in the Political Consultative Committee by a member of the government or by a specially authorized person.
-Nowhere in the treaty is the obligation stipulated that the first secretaries and the presidents of the councils of ministers are to participate.
-If we do not put things straight, any of the socialist countries can arrive at the situation of being eliminated from the proceedings of the Political Consultative Committee as Albania was.
+6, that each country is to be represented in the Consultative Political Committee by a member of the government or by a specially authorized person.
+Nowhere in the treaty is the obligation stipulated that the first secretaries and the presidents of the councils of ministers have to participate.

+If we do not put things straight, any of the socialist countries can be in the situation of being barred from the proceedings of the Consultative Political Committee as Albania was.